Nursing (D.N.P.)

 All course work must be completed in accordance with the academic procedures of the College of Nursing and the Graduate School governing graduate scholarship and degrees.

 The D.N.P. program must include a minimum of thirty credits (excluding the DNP Project) of graduate coursework completed in residence at Wayne State University.
-Neither courses numbered in the 9000s nor classes elected as "visitor" may be used to fulfill this requirement.
+Neither elective courses nor classes taken as a "visitor" may be used to fulfill this requirement.
 Early in the program the student, in consultation with the academic advisor, plans a sequence of courses.
 This Plan of Work is approved by the academic advisor and the Director of Advanced Practice and Graduate Certificate Programs.

 Time Limitation: Students in all paths have a seven-year time limit to complete all requirements for the D.N.P. degree.
 The seven-year period begins with the end of the semester during which the student was admitted to doctoral study and was taking work toward meeting the requirements for degree.
-Students whose seven-year time limit has expired may be considered for an extension, provided that the Preliminary Examinations have been successfully completed.
+Students whose seven-year time limit has expired may be considered for an extension provided the DNP Project Proposal has been completed (NUR 9508) .
 Subsequent extensions will not be considered in the absence of substantial progress during the previous year.

-Required Clinical Experience Prior to APRN Clinical Courses: Several specialties require RN staff nurse experience in that specialty population prior to the start of the three sequential clinical courses after .
+Required Clinical Experience Prior to APRN Clinical Courses: Several specialties require RN staff nurse experience in that specialty population prior to the start of the three sequential clinical courses after NUR 7030 Advanced Nursing Assessment.
 Failure to complete this requirement may result in a delay in progression.

-- PMH - the equivalent of one-year of experience in a psych-mental health setting.
+PMH - the equivalent of one year of experience in a psychiatric mental health setting.

 Curricular Options